wxyz-abcd/node-haxball/README.md

     - `mixConfig(newRoomConfig)`: adds all callbacks in `newRoomConfig` into the room's current RoomConfig object. if there are callbacks with the same name, a new callback is created that calls both of them. (current callback is called first.)
     - `updatePlugin(pluginIndex, newPluginObj)`: sets the `Plugin` at the specified `pluginIndex` to the `newPluginObj` object, initialization and activation are automatic. plugin names must be the same. the plugin object should be derived from the provided `Plugin` class.
     - `setRenderer(renderer)`: sets the `Renderer` object that will render the game. the `renderer` object should be derived from the provided `Renderer` class.
+    - `updateLibrary(libraryIndex, newLibraryObj)`: sets the `Library` at the specified `libraryIndex` to the `newLibraryObj` object, initialization and activation are automatic. library names must be the same. the library object should be derived from the provided `Library` class.

   - `sandbox mode functions`: these functions are not supported by the original Haxball client. you would need to create `CustomEvent`s to use them within a synchronized(network) environment. the game must NOT be stopped for these functions to work.
     - `takeSnapshot()` : returns a snapshot of the current game state. you can load this object directly into sandbox using its `useSnapshot(newRoomState)` function.